 Type of mouth and their position

-A flat belly makes it easier for bottom dwellers to stay close to the substrate so that they do not miss anything and can make a quick grab on food that falls on the bottom.
+Bottom-dwellers who have flat bellies find it easier to stay close to the substrate so they won’t miss anything and can quickly grab food that falls on the ground.

 Barbels are little like slender whiskers located on the head of a fish which may also extend from the nostrils or can sometimes be on the chin.
 They are used as aid to navigate successfully in low visibility bodies of waters or murky waters in search of food.